adonisjs/v6-docs/content/docs/guides/installation.md

 ```

 ## Starting the development server
-You may start the development server by running the `node ace serve` command.
+Once you have created an AdonisJS application, you may start the development server by running the `node ace serve` command.

 Ace is a command line framework bundled inside the framework's core.
 The `--watch` flag monitors the file system and restarts the development server on file change.